Explore Military Tools for ArcGIS

 Add German infantry symbols

 On October 7, 1918, the U.S. Eighty-Second Infantry Division faced the Imperial German Army's 2nd Landwehr Division.
-You'll add three hostile German infantry regiments represented by red diamonds, starting with the regiment near Fléville.
+You will add three hostile German infantry regiments represented by red diamonds, starting with the regiment near Fléville.

 - In the Military Symbol Editor pane, on the Search tab, search for infantry.